AnidemDex/Godot-DialogPlugin/README.md

 <!--TODO: Add an image here-->
 ## 🚩 Installation

 Download the lastest release and extract the ZIP file.
 Move the `addons` folders to the root of your project.
+Finally, enable the plugin in your project settings, under `plugins` tab.
 It's that easy!

 > You can take a look in a more detailed tutorial in the [plugin's documentation](https://godotplugins.gitbook.io/textalog/getting-started/installation).